 To see if a store close to you rents copies either of the DVD release or the old VHS version (which was drastically cut); Formovies.com Sybil Listing

-If you are still interested in the old VHS version or want to try for the old 192-minute version; Video Addicts Want List Here, post a message saying you want a copy of the Sybil film.
+If you are still interested in the old VHS version or want to try for the old 192-minute version; Video Addicts Want List Here, post a message saying you want a copy of the Sybil movie.
 Don't forget to mention our website.

-Title: Internal Family Systems Therapy Author: Richard C. Schwarz Publisher: New York: Guilford, 1995 ISBN: 0-89862-273-5
+Title:Internal Family Systems Therapy Author: Richard C. Schwartz Publisher: New York: Guilford, 1995 ISBN: 0898622735 (acid-free paper)

 Sidis believed there was such a thing as adult onset multiplicity, caused by physical injury.
 He has a lot of case studies of people who never showed signs of amnesia, dissociation or other selves until they were in an accident, mostly when they had a head injury.
 He also has the usual "hystero-epilepsy" cases.
 This is a fascinating side trip.
-Even if it was written by a guy with delusions of grandeur who forcibly overeducated his own son to make a genius out of him, leading to the kid's mental breakdown later in life.

-Title: Magic Castle Author: Carole Smith Publisher: St. Martin's Press ISBN: 031217196X
+Title:Magic Castle Author: Carole Smith Publisher: St. Martin's Press ISBN: 031217196X

 The real story here is not little Alex and his violent behavior which was interpreted by his mother and doctor as multiple personalities, but his mom's fight against the mental health industry to try to get some help for his real problems.
 One wonders if the SRA stories were invented by her, for example.
 It's not at all clear whether he was actually multiple, or whether the idea of MPD was used as a kind of therapeutic tool that he could work with to sort out his genuine issues.

-Title: Muses, Madmen, and Prophets:
+Title:Muses, Madmen, and Prophets:

 Rethinking the History, Science,